kragen/derctuo/markdown/specular-photogrammetry.md

 surface microfaceting, and one of the major effects of such wetting is to make such microfacets larger, so you can actually see them individually.
-This allows you to track them from frame to frame, even if the surface's Lambertian texture is too uniform.
+This allows you to track them from frame to frame, even if the surface’s Lambertian texture is too uniform.

-If you have two different linearly polarized cameras, you can use Brewster's angle to additionally estimate the refractive index of the surface gloss, and this polarization data gives you an additional measurement of the angle and magnitude of the surface normal, as projected on the focal plane.
+If you have two different linearly polarized cameras, you can use Brewster’s angle to additionally estimate the refractive index of the surface gloss, and this polarization data gives you an additional measurement of the angle and magnitude of the surface normal, as projected on the focal plane.
 This should serve to improve surface